 I studied his face but didn't know him.
 He was a handsome young man of Asian Caucasian mix, probably still in his twenties, trim and muscular.
 His black hair was clipped short and he wore a satanic goatee.
 He looked intelligent, arrogant, dangerous.
 And scary.
 I'll admit it: I don't need to fear anyone, but this young man gave me a nervous tingle.

 I recognized that this guy was a professional killer, very capable, very tricky.
 I turned my attention to his hands for any sudden movements, nudged my shotgun in his direction.
 "Put your gun case down, please, slowly while keeping both hands in plain sight, fingers spread wide."

 "Sure, no problem, Jeffery old boy," he responded, seemingly unconcerned.
 He did as told without argument, although starting to go to one knee to set the case down, moving into a crouch.

 I was surprised to hear him use my real name, but hardly confused enough to let him assume a fighting stance, "Don't kneel, legs straight, feet apart," pulled handcuffs from my pocket and slid them across the floor to his feet.
 "Now put those on."

 I aimed directly at his chest, finger almost pressing the trigger.
 I knew that this was the moment he had to make a play or play along.
-But he cooperated fully, locked the cuffs around his wrists, showed them to me with mock satisfaction.
-Like a magician setting up for his next trick.
+But he cooperated fully, locked the cuffs around his wrists, showed them to me with mock pride.
 He seemed amused, willing to please, but I knew better than to relax with him.

 I further assumed he was loaded with hidden weapons, in his shoes, teeth, whatever.
 It would be too difficult to search him alone.
 My first priority was to let 15:17 pass without him assassinating Senator Manors, and it was now 15:04, so I had him sit on the soft bed and wait.